mmguinness/CV/README.md

 2015 | Postgraduate Diploma in Professional Practice - **University of Westminster**, London <br>
 2006 | 2:1 BArch (Hons) Architecture - **Dublin School of Architecture**, Dublin Intitute of Technology <br>

+## Skills

+#### Creative problem solver

+- Problem solving across all-scales, conceptual ideas down to small details
+- I am a visual thinker, one of my favourite parts of Makers has been discovering a new type of diagram almost every week.
+When stuck on a problem or short on time, I lean on diagramming and planning.
+For example in my [Chitter API](https://github.com/mmguinness/frontend-api-challenge) weekend challenge.

+#### Strong verbal, visual and written communication

+- Developing briefs with clients/end-users and interpreting what is required
+- Collaboration with design team, consultants, building-contractors, stakeholders and end-users
+- Presentation skills: visual communication of ideas and presenting this to others

+#### Meticulous attention to detail

+- Meticulous attention to detail - provide example
+- Strive for efficeincy in design solution and workflows

 ## Experience

 **[Metropolitan Workshop](https://metwork.co.uk/work/)**